How can I download the micro data?

 Before you follow the download instructions, please make sure having a zip programme installed on your computer.
 Please download the open source zip programme 7zip if necessary.

 I have troubles to open the zip file.
 What can I do?

 Why is a variable from the GGS Core Questionnaire missing in a specific country survey?

-Although we encourage the countries to strictly follow the GGS Core Questionnaire, countries might not have implemented the full questionnaire.
+Although we encourage the update viagra sales in canada countries to strictly follow the GGS Core Questionnaire, countries might not have implemented the full questionnaire.
 The absence of a variable indicates that this question has not been asked in the specific national survey.
 Please refer to an overview on the availability and country specificities which is available on GGS Data Description